 Campus Safety confiscates bicycles for safekeeping throughout the year.

 Confiscated bicycles are held for a minimum of 90 days.
-Unclaimed bicycles that are held for a period greater than 90 days are eligible for auction.
-Prior to any auction date, Campus Safety provides the opportunity for all community members to inspect confiscated bicycles.
-All are welcome to view confiscated bicycles to determine ownership prior to auction.
+Unclaimed bicycles that are held for a period greater than 90 days are donated to the University of Denver Sustainability Council for use in their bicycle programs.

 The University of Denver asks those who bring a bicycle to campus to register their bike with Campus Safety.
 The registration is free and is used to help alert bicycle owners to potential problems with their bicycle or to return a lost/stolen bike to its rightful owner.
 To register your bike, please visit the main page of the Campus Safety website and click on "Property Registration".
 You'll need to know the manufacturer, model, and serial number (see below) of your bicycle.
 You'll receive a DU registration sticker to be placed on your bike.

 Most serial numbers are located on the bottom of the bike frame, look in the area of the cylindrical portion of the frame where the pedals are attached.